This beautiful savory panna cotta with sweet pea, king crab, and lemon dill cream, is the perfect starter to up your game on Mother's Day!

 You'll begin by sautéing minced shallots in a saucepot with a little bit of butter.
 Once they are fragrant and translucent you'll add the peas.
 I love using frozen peas because their taste is fantastic and they are so easy!
 No shelling or prepping involved, open the bag and they are ready to go!

-Next, you’ll add the chicken broth.
-You could use vegetable broth as well, but I find the chicken broth makes the flavor of these panna cottas a bit richer and helps to preserve the beautiful green color.
+Next, you'll add the chicken broth.
+You could use vegetable broth as well, but I find the chicken broth makes the flavor of this panna cotta a bit richer and helps to preserve the beautiful green color.

 Simmer the peas and shallots in the broth just long enough to warm the peas through and make them tender.
 This will make it easier to blend and assure a smooth mixture.

-TIP: Do not overcook the peas or you’ll loose the fresh pea flavor.
-Just simmer long enough to soften about 5-6 minutes.
+Do not overcook the peas or you'll lose the fresh pea flavor.
+Just simmer long enough to soften them for about 5-6 minutes.